Lunier/Snake/README.md

 You can find more info on:

-The github page on CX - https://github.com/skycoin/cx The official website of Skycoin - https://www.skycoin.net/
+The github page on CX - https://github.com/skycoin/cx <br/>
+The official website of Skycoin - https://www.skycoin.net/

 ## Installation
-Snake requires the latest version of [CX] (https://github.com/skycoin/cx) to run.
+Snake requires the latest version of [CX](https://github.com/skycoin/cx) to run.

 Install the dependencies and devDependencies and start the server.
-After installing [CX] (https://github.com/skycoin/cx) and all its dependencies clone this repository by running:
+After installing [CX](https://github.com/skycoin/cx) and all its dependencies clone this repository by running:
 ```
 $ git clone https://github.com/Lunier/Snake.git
 ```